ONEmCommunications/documents/docs/getting_started/nodejs.md

 ### Token secret

 Callbacks triggered by the ONEm platform contain a [jwt token](https://tools.ietf.org/html/rfc7519) in the authorzation header.
 The jwt token carries the unique identity of the ONEm user so that your app can differentiate requests from different users.
-In order to verify jwt tokens that are sent by the ONEm platform, the token secret should be configured.
-For test purposes you may use the secret is *87654321*.
-Configure the secret in the `.env` file:
+In order to verify jwt tokens that are sent by the ONEm platform, the token secret should be configured in two places:

+1. Your local environment
+2. In the <a href="{{links.portal}}" target="_blank">developer portal</a> (see "Register the App in the Developer Portal" below).

+Configure the secret in the `.env` file, for example:

 ```
 TOKEN_SECRET=87654321